 Hurricane season brings about a time of uncertainty regarding financial and physical safety.
 Unfortunately, those in Florida know firsthand that a powerful storm can cause catastrophic property damage.
 Once the hurricane is over, the process of damage assessment and clean-up begins.
 A public adjuster can be an invaluable ally when it is time to assess the damage and rebuild.

 Unlike public adjusters, independent adjusters represent insurance companies and do not work on behalf of individual policyholders.
-Independent adjusters focus work in the best interests of the company they represent, as opposed to customers, which is why public adjusters are so important to the general public when disaster strikes.
+Independent adjusters focus on the best interests of the company they represent, as opposed to customers, which is why public adjusters are so important to the general public when disaster strikes.

 How do I become a licensed Florida public adjuster?

 Public adjusters who work in Florida must provide a number of materials when applying for a Florida public adjuster license.
 Any individual looking to work as a Florida public adjuster will need to complete the following steps before handling insurance claims:

 Step 1: Meet the state’s requirements.

-To be eligible for a Florida public adjuster license, you must be at least 18 years old, a resident of Florida (or maintains a principal place of business in Florida) and a United States citizen or legal alien who possesses a work authorization from the United States Immigration and Naturalization Services.
-You must hold a license in Florida as an all-lines adjuster and be appointed on a continual basis for the previous 6 months as a public adjuster apprentice, as an independent adjuster or as a company employee adjuster.
-Keep in mind you may not hold a resident license in another state.
+To be eligible for a Florida public adjuster license, you must be at least 18 years old, a resident of Florida (or maintain a principal place of business in Florida), and a United States citizen or legal alien who possesses a work authorization from the United States Immigration and Naturalization Services.
+You must hold a license in Florida as an all-lines adjuster and have been appointed on a continual basis for the previous six months as a public adjuster apprentice, an independent adjuster, or a company employee adjuster.
+Keep in mind that you may not hold a resident license in another state.

 Step 2: File a public adjuster surety bond.